21bshwjt/AzAutomationRunbooks/README.md

 - Import that certificate into the automation account.
 - Create a SPI *connection* under Automation account.
 - Create a PowerShell RunBook.
-- Test the below code from the Automation account.
+- **Test the below code from the Azure Automation account to test the Authentication/Azure SSO.

 ```powershell
 # Azure DevOps